julienbourdeau/debugbar.dev/source/_docs/10-general.blade.md

 {!! $page->screenshot('request', "Screenshot of request details in the debugbar") !!}

-The headers are collapsed for clarity but you can expand them.
+The headers are collapsed for clarity, but you can expand them.

 {!! $page->screenshot('request-headers', "Screenshot of request headers in the debugbar") !!}